Army Air Defense Command (United States)

-Army Air Defense Command (Note: Abbreviated as ARADCOM), previously Army Anti-Aircraft Command (Note: Abbreviated as ARAACOM), was a major command of the United States Army which existed from 1957 to 1974.
+United States Army Air Defense Command, (ARADCOM) previously Army Anti-Aircraft Command, (ARAACOM) was a major command of the United States Army which existed from 1957 to 1974.

+History

 The ARAACOM was created in 1950, being redesignated ARADCOM in 1957.
 ARAACOM was formed to command Army units allocated to the air defense of the Continental United States.
 The command was also charged with becoming the Army component of a joint continental defense force, if and when the joint force was designated.

 Army Anti-Aircraft Command (ARAACOM) was created on 29 June 1950.
-Eastern and Western Army Antiaircraft Commands were established with HQ at Stewart AFB, New York, and Hamilton AFB, California, on 1 September 1950.
+Eastern and Western Army Antiaircraft Commands were established with HQ at Stewart Air Force Base, New York, and Hamilton Air Force Base, California, on 1 September 1950.
 Anti-Aircraft Command moved to Mitchel Air Force Base, New York on 1 November 1950.

-On 10 April 1951, the Commanding General assumed command of all AAA units allocated to continental air defense—six AW, nine 90 mm gun and eight 120 mm gun battalions plus four brigade and seven group headquarters, eight AAA Ops Dets and 15 Signal Corps radar detachments.
-On 24 April Central Army Anti-Aircraft Command (CARAACOM) was established with HQ at Kansas City, Missouri.
-It was organized 1 May 1951.
-By 31 December controlling formations had grown to six brigade and 13 group headquarters.
+On 10 April 1951, the Major General Willard W. Irvine assumed command of all anti-aircraft (AAA) units allocated to continental air defense.
+On 24 April Central Army Anti-Aircraft Command (CARAACOM) was established with headquarters in Kansas City, Missouri.
 On 31 May 1955 Eastern ARAACOM was disestablished and personnel assigned to the 1st AAA Region.

 In 1955, numbering started to replace geographic locations to designate regions.
-The 1st, 2nd and 5th Regions (plus the 53rd Artillery Brigade) now covered the area once called Eastern ARAACOM.
+The 1st, 2nd and 5th Regions (plus the 53rd Antiaircraft Artillery Brigade) now covered the area once called Eastern ARAACOM.
 In 1956, Western ARAACOM became 6th Region, and the following year, Central became the 4th Region.
 Areas of responsibility between regions and brigades continued to shift throughout the life of the command.

-On March 21, 1957, ARAACOM was renamed to U.S. Army Air Defense Command (USARADCOM).
+On March 21, 1957, ARAACOM was renamed to U.S. Army Air Defense Command (ARADCOM).

-On 26 July 1960, ARADCOM activated a sixth region.

-By 1966 the ARADCOM regions and headquarters were as follows: